roman-xo/doom-oxocarbon/README.md

 # doom-oxocarbon

-A modern Emacs port of the Neovim theme **oxocarbon**, inspired by IBM Carbon design language, and built to integrate with Doom Emacs.
+A modern Emacs port of the Neovim Oxocarbon theme, inspired by IBM's Carbon Design System and designed for integration with Doom Emacs.

 This theme aims to be:
 - Faithful to oxocarbon's contrast and color intent